 Sardar: I enjoy being introspective and using some level of psychology in my fine art.
 I like to get lost in my thoughts about concepts that I use to create ART around.
 Gotta have a Black Book.

 What’s a piece of advice you would offer to other photographers to encourage their creativity?

-We at Bokeh Focus are inspired by Ali’s artistic perspective on photography and professional approach to his career.
-We’re pleased to be able to feature his work, which envelops you in its romantic artmosphere.
+We at Bokeh Focus are inspired by Sardar’s artistic perspective on photography and professional approach to his career.
+We’re pleased to be able to feature his work, which envelops you in its romantic atmosphere.
 Ali, congratulations on your winning votes.
 We hope to see your work in future shows!